TULiberalArts/History/pages/undergradaute.md

   <p>
   Phi Alpha Theta is a national History Honors Society that is open to both history majors and non-majors who have completed more than
   12 credits in history and achieved a history GPA of 3.25 and a cumulative GPA of 3.1.
 To join Phi Alpha Theta you do not need to participate in the History Honors Scholars Program or the University Honors Program.
-For more information, contact the Phi Alpha Theta   adviser: <a href="mailto:mrickett@temple.edu">Associate Professor , Monica Ricketts.</a>
+For more information, contact the Phi Alpha Theta   adviser <a href="mailto:mrickett@temple.edu">Associate Professor , Monica Ricketts.</a>
   </p>
  </blockquote>
 </details>